My father passed away.

 - My father was uneducated and self-conscious about his lack of education.

 This might be surprising to people that worked with my father, not because he was an academic - he wasn’t - but he did became a very important and influential person in his industry, and nearly all his colleagues at least had college degrees.
 In fact, he even taught classrooms full of college professors the Pacific Institute material - something that he frequently found humor in.
 “The dumb ole’ country boy” (as his mother-in-law called him endearingly) was teaching professors and managers who operated nuclear power plants.
 Behind his self-effacing humor though, he wasn’t comfortable with not having a degree.
 He often said that if he had a degree, he’d be running a nuclear plant, but he literally couldn’t even apply to those positions, since they would then find out he didn’t have an education.
-My brother Steven and I, who were some of the first Patterson men to obtain college degrees, tried to express how generally useless we felt our own educations were, but he firmly rejected that argument.
+My brother Steven and I, who were some of the first men in our family to obtain college degrees, tried to express how generally useless we felt our own educations were, but he firmly rejected that argument.
 He was very proud of us; envious even.

 Interesting fact #5: My father loved being an entrepreneur and nearly left his family to pursue his business.

-He poured himself into Triangle Fountain.
+He poured himself into his company.
 He had plans to take on the major distributors in the region, and began to do so single-handedly.
 It was the single-handed nature of his endeavor that soon led my mother - who had three young children at the time - to deliver him an ultimatum.
 Either he leave his new business and start raising his family properly, or he keep the business and divorce her.
 My siblings and I are eternally grateful to my father for selling the company and choosing to be more involved in our lives, but it wasn’t a simple decision for him.
 He later told me that he was ashamed how long it took him to make the right decision.
 His desire to build his own business was incredibly strong; in fact it nearly killed him.

 - Interesting fact #6